pifroggi/vs_temporalfix/README.md

 <br />

 ## Temporalfix AI Model
 The newest and most capable version of temporalfix.
-It is easy to use and can run on Nvidia GPUs, which makes it very fast.
+It is easy to use and can run very fast on Nvidia GPUs.

 ```python
 import vs_temporalfix